(August 13, 1869 – June 3, 1929)

 Jones marketed his tobacco under the brand name of “Don’t Argue”, which had one of the most unique business logos ever: a guy in a bowler hat confidently muffling another man in the face.
 The store motto was “Don’t Argue, Con Jones Sells Fresh Tobacco” and it may have featured the first neon sign in Vancouver – sporting his famous “Don’t Argue” logo.
 There is strong evidence hinting that Jones surreptitiously “borrowed” the slogan and imagery which was also used by Hutton’s Hams & Bacons in his native Australia.

 Within two years of his arrival he became one of Vancouver’s leading sports promoters.
-Jones started out with billiards; one of his first promotions was offering up a trophy for the BC Amateur Championship in May 1904 – but his first loves would become soccer and lacrosse, and he would spend big bucks to promote them both.
+Jones started out with billiards; one of his first promotions was offering up a trophy for the BC Amateur Championship in May 1904 – but his first loves would be soccer and lacrosse, and he would spend big bucks to promote them both.

 After running into a scheduling dispute with New Westminster in July 1913, the Salmonbellies walked off the field in protest.
 Jones pulled the plug on his Vancouver team, refunding $5,000 in ticket revenue to disappointed fans as the sport skidded into the doldrums.

 He would return to lacrosse in 1915, after the Vancouver Athletics had floundered the year before as a replacement for his old club.
 However, Jones himself would soon fall into financial difficulties.
 With the Vancouver club mired in debt to the amount of $2,300 just two months into the season, Jones showed his accounting books to the Vancouver players and stated he would not be paying them for the rest of the season.
-The three Easterners that he had imported in for the 1915 season packed up and left for home the following week.
+The three Easterners that he had imported for the 1915 season packed up and left for home the following week.

 The Great War would then make the 1916 and 1917 lacrosse seasons two of its many casualties as play was suspended due to the war effort.